 “Yes, venerable sir.”

 “What do you think, headman?
-If Ciravāsī’s mother were executed, imprisoned, fined, or blamed, would it cause you sorrow, lamentation, pain, grief, and despair?”
+If Ciravāsī’s mother were executed, imprisoned, fined, or blamed, would it cause you sorrow, lamentation, pain, displeasure, and despair?”

-“Venerable sir, if Ciravāsī’s mother were executed, imprisoned, fined, or blamed, my very life might be altered—how could sorrow, lamentation, pain, grief, and despair not arise in me?”
+“Venerable sir, if Ciravāsī’s mother were executed, imprisoned, fined, or blamed, my very life might be altered—how could sorrow, lamentation, pain, displeasure, and despair not arise in me?”

 “So, headman, by this method too it should be understood: ‘Whatever suffering arises, all of it arises rooted in desire, based on desire.
 For desire is the root of suffering.’”